-Garden City: A development and design principle for planned new communities developed by Ebenezer Howard in the 19th century which aims to enhance the natural environment, provide high quality affordable housing and locally accessible jobs.
-Key principles include community ownership of land and long term stewardship of assets, high quality imaginative design including homes with gardens, mixed tenure homes which are affordable for ordinary people, a strong local jobs offer with a variety of employment opportunities within the garden city and easy commuting distance of homes, generous green space linked to the wider countryside, access to strong local cultural, recreational and shopping facilities, integrated and accessible transport systems and local food sourcing, including allotments.
+Garden Community: Welborne seeks to take as a starting point the original guiding principles of the Garden City movement and update them to make them relevant to the 21st century.
+The long established garden city principles which will help guide the development of Welborne include the long term stewardship of community assets, high quality imaginative design including homes with gardens, mixed tenure homes which are affordable for ordinary people, a strong local jobs offer with a variety of employment opportunities, easy access to generous green spaces linked to the wider countryside, local cultural, recreational and shopping facilities, integrated and accessible transport systems and local food sourcing, including allotments.